 Bull Travel Hack #6: You should avoid Nations with An American Travel Warning

 Longing to go to Rome, Paris, or Machu Pichu?
-The US.
-Department of State – Bureau of Consular Affairs issues travel alerts and advice on a four-point scale.
+The U.S. Department of State – Bureau of Consular Affairs issues travel alerts and advice on a four-point scale.
 For many travelers, it’s become the one source of truth.
-I use the tool, and I think it’s a great resource, but you must be able to consume the information relatively.
-For example, my home country England currently sits at a level 2 along with Israel, The West Bank, and Gaza.
+I use the tool, and I think it’s a great resource, but you must consume the information relatively.
+For example, my home country England currently sits at a level 2, Israel, The West Bank, and Gaza.

 Let’s look at some of the level 1’s – Malawi and The Gambia.
 Come on; you don’t have to be a rocket scientist for this one.
 Controversial or not, I am going to give you my two cents here.
 How does America stack up?
-Even if you take the average crime rate relative to population – crime rates in America are ridiculously out of control.
+Even if you take the average crime rate relative to the population, America’s crime rates are ridiculously out of control.
 Is America safe?

 Bull Travel Hack #7: You Should Not Exchange Currency at the Airport

-It’s a commonplace for the airport “Bureau De Changes” to add on 10% more than the current conversion rate.
-Meaning, you could be paying more than an ATM charge.
+It’s common for the airport “Bureau De Changes” to add 10% more than the current conversion rate.
+Meaning you could be paying more than an ATM charge.
 True, but what if your ATM card does not work?
 What if you need currency converted to leave the airport?
 Here’s my advice to you.
 Sometimes, especially when country hopping, it’s just flat out easier and worth the 10% excess.
 Consider it a convenience fee.
-And, unless you are planning to carry thousands in cash which is daft, we are not talking about a lot.
+Unless you plan to carry thousands in cash, which is daft, we are not talking about a lot.
 Now, are there times to avoid the airport?
 Yes, Cuba is an excellent example of this due to the lines.
-No matter where you change your money you will pay a fee, do what makes sense for you and what is convenient.
+No matter where you change your money, you will pay a fee, do what makes sense for you, and conveniently.